bloominstituteoftechnology/Sorting/readme.md

 # Sorting Algorithms

-In this two day project, you will be implementing many different solutions to the same simple problem: sorting a list of integers.
+In this two day project, you will be implementing many different solutions to the same problem: sort a list of integers in ascending order.
 You will also be using your newfound knowledge of complexity analysis to evaluate each implementation for efficiency.

-For the purpose of this module, we will be writing and discussing all sorting algorithms with the goal to sort items in ascending order.
-Be aware, this is not always the case.

 # No Googling